 Tipton County returned to normal business and growth after the Civil War.
 For this reason, the Memphis and Paducah Railroad tracks were completed in July 1873.
 Also, a telegraph line between Memphis and Covington was installed in 1882.
 Covington gained electricity in 1894.
 And, in 1898, forced water mains provided Covington residents with indoor water.
 Finally, paved streets were built in 1922 and the residents of Covington had natural gas in 1929.

 In truth, Tipton County is one of the most beautiful places in West Tennessee.
 In particular a beautiful section of Covington with late 19th century and early 20th century homes.
-The district is listed on the National Register of Historic Places and a must for visitors of Tipton County.
+The district is listed on the National Register of Historic Places and a must for visitors.